ymoldabe/backend/wheres-my-pizza/QUESTIONS.md

 - [ ] Yes
 - [ ] No

-### Do Kitchen Workers simulate cooking process with configurable duration?
+### Do Kitchen Workers simulate the cooking process with a configurable duration?
 - [ ] Yes
 - [ ] No